-Key Challenges Priorities

-Inability to meet housing development targets due to low financial viability of sites, a range of small development sites and a lack of developer interest (particularly volume house builders) in Pendle.
+Key Challenges Priorities help the long term unemployed back into work.
+Housing Inability to meet housing development targets due to low financial viability of sites, a range of small development sites and a lack of developer interest (particularly volume house builders) in Pendle.
 Poor quality of existing housing stock and an increasing level of private rented property, including House in Multiple Occupation (HMOs).
-Work with Homes England to maximise the benefits of being a Housing Zone Area leading to delivery of new housing.
-Establish a new Joint Venture to deliver housing sites for open market housing and affordable housing schemes (including Affordable Rent and Shared Ownership).
+Work with Homes England to maximise the funding for Pendle leading to delivery of new housing.
+Use PEARL Together to deliver housing sites for open market housing and affordable housing schemes (including Affordable Rent and Shared Ownership).
 Use the Brownfield Development Fund in partnership with local developers to bring forward Brownfield Sites for residential development.

-Connectivity

-Key Challenges Priorities Improve both physical and virtual connectivity In partnership with the Pendle Vision Board, local businesses, LCC, Lancashire Enterprise Partnership (LEP), and other councils: Continue to lobby for the Colne-A56 Villages Bypass (as part of the broader review of East/West Connectivity by Transport for the North). - Continue to lobby for the Colne to Skipton Railway Line to be reinstated (again, as part of the review of East/West Connectivity by Transport for the North).
-Work with Digital Lancashire to ensure that Pendle has the best digital infrastructure to support economic growth.
+Connectivity Improve both physical and virtual connectivity In partnership with the Pendle Vision Board, local businesses, LCC, Lancashire Enterprise Partnership (LEP), and other councils, seek to improve connectivity in Pendle by: Continuing to lobby for the Colne-A56 Villages Bypass (as part of the broader review of East/West Connectivity by Transport for the North).
+Continuing to lobby for the Colne to Skipton Railway Line to be reinstated (again, as part of the review of East/West Connectivity by Transport for the North).
+Work with Digital Lancashire and Lancashire Digital Skills Partnership to ensure that Pendle has the best digital infrastructure to support economic growth.
+Economy Meeting the demand for employment sites in Pendle leading to the creation of new jobs and economic growth.
+Use the Council's Joint Venture to deliver the extension to the Lomeshaye Industrial Estate.